Dominica2020/TriviaGame/README.md

  3. What is the world's highest capital city?
  Bogota, Colombia | La Paz, Bolivia | Lima, Peru | Mexico City, Mexico

- 4. Which word means "smile" in Spanish. vida, carro, sonrisa, sol
+ 4. Which word means "smile" in Spanish? vida, carro, sonrisa, sol

  5. Which planet is closest to the sun?
  Mercury, Venus, Mars, Saturn

  6. Which mammal lays eggs?
- Hedgehog, Platypus, Wombat, Sugar Glider
+ Hedgehog, Platypus, Sugar Glider, No Mammal Lays Eggs, (Wombat)

  7. Where are the "Crown Jewels" of England located?
  Buckingham Palace, Windsor Castle, Tower of London, Westminster Abbey